Helmut Beckmann

-Professor Helmut Beckmann (22 May 1940 – 3 September 2006) was a German psychiatrist.
+Helmut Beckmann (22 May 1940 – 3 September 2006) was a German psychiatrist.
 He was one of the founders of neurodevelopmental theory of schizophrenia and biologically-based psychiatry in Germany.

 Beckmann's major scientific interests were psychopharmacology, neuropathology of endogenous psychoses, and differentiated psychopathology, in the tradition of Carl Wernicke, Karl Kleist and Karl Leonhard.

 He continuously insisted and claimed that psychoses with schizophrenic and schizophrenia-like symptoms did not appear to be a continuum of disorders, but seemed rather to consist of different, clinically sharply distinguished subgroups with different genetic, somatic and psychosocial origins.

 Professional engagement

 In 1979, Helmut Beckmann was a Constitutional Committee Member of the German Society of Biological Psychiatry, became President in 1987–1990, and was an Honorary Fellow from 2000.
 He served as treasurer of the World Federation of Societies of Biological Psychiatry (WFSBP) from 1991 to 1997, and as President of Collegium Internationale Neuro-Psychopharmacologicum (CINP) from 1998 to 2000.

 In 1989, he was co-founder of the International Wernicke-Kleist-Leonhard Society (WKL), appointed as president and confirmed in this position until his death.

 Helmut Beckmann's publications include more than 350 papers, books and new editions of Leonhard's textbooks.

 He received the Kurt Schneider Prize for his twin studies together with E. Franzek.

 He served on the Editorial Board of many psychiatric journals, including Psychopathology, Journal of Neural Transmission, Biological Psychiatry, and World Journal of Biological Psychiatry.